AG-Econ/EconofCrimeoverTimeSpace/README.md

 **Code 2:** Scraper.py - scrape the paragraphs we need from the collected urls and save them

-**Code 3:** textasdata1.py - does some standard run-of-the-mill NLP to our data (not very useful often in real world and in our case as well)
+**Code 3:** textasdata1.py - does some standard run-of-the-mill NLP to our data (can be very useful often in other data even if not necessarily for our case, given our goal)

 **Code 4:** textasdata2.py - extracts dates using regex, extracts location with training data (supervised learning - classification), maps location of unsolved murders in London